Cheapest Food to Buy: Best List of 57 Budget Foods

 Potatoes are one of the cheapest foods you can find.
 They can be prepared in a variety of ways, such as baked potatoes.
 Numerous potato dishes can be prepared using roasted, boiled, or mashed potatoes.

-18) Sweet potatoes
+18) Sweet Potatoes

 Sweet potatoes are tasty tubers rich in vitamins A and C, as well as fiber and potassium.
 They can be baked, roasted, mashed, fried, or even used in desserts.